RazorPG/RazorPG/README.md

 # 💫 About Me:
 🧟‍♂️I'm Rafid Hilmi, an Informatics student at Padang State University.
 👀I'm passionate about technology, anime, and manga.
-As an introvert, I find my creativity in coding and designing solutions to real-world problems.
+🫠As an introvert, i find my creativity in coding and designing solutions to real-world problems.

 <img style="margin = 12rem;" src="Untitled-2.png"/><br>